 The college reserves the right to revoke any parking privileges and to remove a repeat offender's valid parking permit for flagrant violation of the Traffic Rules and Regulations, including failure to pay fines.

-The Accounting Office is hereby authorized to collect a $25 fine for any of the following violations:
+Financial Services is hereby authorized to collect a $25 fine for any of the following violations:

 - Backing into an angled parking space

 - Failure to register vehicle

 - Failure to heed stop or yield sign